hmelendez001/Capstone-Project4-Udacity-Data-Scientist/README.md

 ---

-From the dashboard landing page beginning typing the name of a stock ticker or name, like GOOG or Google.
+From the dashboard landing page, beginn typing the name of a stock ticker or name, like GOOG or Google.
 You will see a drop-down as you type of possible matches.
 Select a Stock and select a date range for which you would like to train the stock predictor.
+These type ahead names are just a list of US listed names found at the time of this writing.
+You may type a ticker not found on the search as long as it is a valid US listed stock ticker found by the Yahoo!
+Finance API.

 <img src='images/Project4CapstoneStockPredictorTypeAheadSearch.png'>